What is MRI?

 Digital MRI Images are immediately accessible to physicians at any Southwest General facility.

-Shorter exam time – faster scanning process takes only half the time required for a conventional MRI scan
+Shorter exam time – faster scanning process than low field open MRI scan

 Completely open design:

-Allows patient to hold support person's hand during the exam (especially helpful for children having MRI testing)
+- Allows patient to hold support person's hand during the exam

 Non-hospital setting is less stressful for patients